AKAlexsey/vacancy_api/README.md

 ## Getting started

 * Install dependencies with `mix deps.get`
-* Create and migrate your database with `mix ecto.setup`
+* Create, migrate and seed database with `mix ecto.setup` (in case you need start from the beginning `mix ecto.reset`)
 * Set regions to all jobs `mix set_regions`
 * Install Node.js dependencies with `cd assets && npm install`
 * Start Phoenix endpoint with `mix phx.server`